Azure/azure-kusto-labs/kafka-integration/distributed-mode/confluent-kafka/produce-to-kafka.md

 # 2. Update the broker load balancer private IP in your Spark notebook and run the notebook

 1. Navigate to your resource group, launch the Databricks workspace and start your Databricks cluster.
-2. Open the notebok called "2-kafka-confluent-producer-batch" and update the broker conf from this step, to reflect your loadbalancer private IP and click on "Run all"
+2. Open the notebook called "2-kafka-confluent-producer-batch" and update the broker conf from this step, to reflect your loadbalancer private IP and click on "Run all"

 ![ADB-10](../images/ADB-12.png)